WorldWalker42/Transmogrification-Lite/Extension Resources/1. Appearance-Only Support/README.md

 #### Finalizing the Script

-Once you've added everything to your script, you MUST finalize it by 'building' the script so that it takes effect in the game.
+Once you've added everything to your script, you MUST finalize it by 'building' the script (and fixing any errors it points out) so that it takes effect in the game.
 Do this by opening the "File" menu and choosing "Generate Definitions, Build and Reload".

 The first time you do this after opening the toolkit, you will get a popup warning about orphan queries - this just means that you're adding facts to a database that isn't used anywhere, and it's letting you know about it in case this was a mistake.
 Because the database will be used by another mod - Transmogrification Lite - we want to ignore this warning.